csalazar24/ReceiptProcessor/README.md

 Within this directory, you'll find several key packages:
 - **Controller:**
   This package contains the REST controllers that handle HTTP requests and responses.
-It defines the API endpoints for submitting receipts for processing and retrieving the awarded points.
+It defines the API endpoints for submitting receipts, processing, and retrieving the awarded points.

 - **Service:**
   This package contains the business logic of the application.
-It includes service interfaces and their implementations that process receipts by applying the defined rules to calculate points.
+It includes service a interface and its implementation that processes receipts by applying the defined rules to calculate points.

 - **Model:**
 This package contains the domain models as Java records that represent the structure of receipts and items.
 These classes define the schema used for JSON serialization and deserialization.